Chidiebere-Aginam/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Changing ownership of group and directory to staff
+changing owner, group to staff and another person